MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates.md

     When ready, select **Create** to deploy the new resource.

 Extended Security Updates registration is now available for use with your computers.
+The MAK created should be applied to Windows Server 2008 and 2008 R2 computers that you wish to remain eligible for security updates.

-## How to download and apply Extended Security Updates
+## Download and apply Extended Security Updates

 Delivery, download and application of Extended Security Updates for Windows Server is no different than existing deployment processes.
 The updates are only for *Security*, and are released every Patch Tuesday.

 You can install the updates using whatever tools and processes already in place.
 The only difference is that the system must be unlocked using the key generated in the previous section for the updates to install.